DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Results

 \subsection{Sign Detector}

 Cross-validation results of the RetinaNet's single-class object detection performance can be found in Table \ref{tab:table_dec}.
 We observe relatively consistent behavior across folds, indicating that each fold provides sufficient coverage of the sign dataset for the purposes of this training task.
-We also find that 101-layer backbones slightly underperform the 50- and 18-layer backbone networks, likely due to underfitting.
-Given that the difference in performance between a 18- and 50-layer backbone is relatively small, it is unlikely although possible that a deeper ResNet may provide a performance benefit.
-We experiment with using the ResNet18 and ResNet50 backbones for end-to-end experiments in Section \ref{sec:multistage}.
+We find that increasing the backbone size from 18 ResNet layers to 50 ResNet layers provides no statistically significant improvement in aggregate detection performance, and we also find minor underperformance with 101-layer backbones.
+This suggests that, on this dataset, it is unlikely that further increases in network depth with the same architecture and loss will provide improvements in performance.
+As a result,we experiment with using the ResNet18 and ResNet50 backbones for end-to-end experiments in Section \ref{sec:multistage}.